arthursweetman/JavaClassCreator/README.md

 String fileName = "Student";
 ```
 4. Run file
-5. Refresh your directory and view the outputted .class file
+5. Refresh your directory and view the outputted .java file